-5.0 Values
+4.0 Values

-The Academy maintains a specific set of values:
+At Sharjah Performing Arts Academy a specific set of values are shared.
+These include:

-- Creativity with focus - Freedom of thought and expression - The active participation of the Academy community in its life and development - Diversity of applicants, students, staff and partner organisations - The training of highly skilled and multi-disciplined graduates through coaching and teaching by active professional performers, production team experts, technicians, designers, directors and choreographers - Responsibility to the artistic, cultural and economic lives of communities beyond the Academy.
+- Creativity with focus

+- Freedom of thought and expression

+- The active participation of the Academy community in its life and development

+- Diversity of applicants, students, staff and partner organisations - The training of highly skilled and multi-disciplined graduates through coaching and teaching by active professional performers, production team experts, technicians, designers, directors and choreographers - Responsibility to the artistic, cultural and economic lives of communities beyond the Academy.

-6.0 Institutional Licensure and Programme Accreditations
+5.0 Institutional Licensure and Programme Accreditations

-Sharjah Performing Arts Academy, located in the Emirate of Sharjah, attained its original official licensure in May 2019 through March 04, 2022 from the Ministry of Higher Education and Scientific Research of the United Arab Emirates to award degrees and qualifications in higher education.
+Sharjah Performing Arts Academy, attained its original official licensure in May 2019 through March 04, 2022 from the Ministry of Higher Education and Scientific Research of the United Arab Emirates to award degrees and qualifications in higher education.